-With the ever-changing needs of classrooms adding on to an already intense workload, the risk of burnout is real.
-It can affect students as well as instructors.
+With the ever-changing needs of classrooms adding on to an already intense workload, the risk of professor burnout is real.
+With new stressors, more responsibilities and higher expectations, the pandemic intensified the issue.
 Virtual courses have blurred the boundaries of traditional classroom walls.
 There’s a pressure to always be connected and available.
+Instructors are physically and mentally exhausted.

 - Compassion fatigue aka “helper syndrome”